-But earning more money is a two sided coin.
-On one side, you can always earn more money, but on the other side, you have to ask yourself at what cost.
-There are a lot of potential costs involved with earning money – the biggest is time.
-But focusing on that alone is pretending that their aren't costs involved with spending less money as well – the biggest usually being time, but also potentially happiness.
+But earning more money is a two-sided coin.
+On one side, you can always earn more money, but on the other side, you have to ask yourself about the cost for doing so.
+There are a lot of potential costs involved with earning money — the biggest is time.
+But focusing on that alone is pretending that there aren't costs involved with spending less money as well — the biggest usually being time, but potentially also happiness.

 Let's look at why you want to earn more, and at what cost.

 Why You Should Consider Earning More Money Instead of Cutting Costs